Awards

 ELIGIBILITY

-- Enrolled as a fourth-year medical student at UC San Diego School of Medicine and part of the graduating class
+- Currently enrolled as a fourth-year medical student at UC San Diego School of Medicine and part of the graduating class

-- Applied to an orthopedic surgery residency program
+- Applied to an Orthopaedic Surgery residency program

 APPLICATION PROCESS AND REQUIRED DOCUMENTS